Who Was Albert DeSalvo?

 On January 4, 1964, one of the most gruesome murders was discovered when two women came across the body of their roommate.
 Mary Sullivan was found dead sitting on her bed, her back against the headboard.
-She had been strangled with a dark stocking.
+The 19-year-old had been strangled with a dark stocking.
 She had been sexually assaulted with a broom handle.
 This obscenity was rendered even more disturbing by the fact that a Happy New Year card lay wedged between her feet.
-The same hallmarks of the killer were evident; a ransacked apartment, few valuables taken and the victims strangled with their own underwear or scarves, which were tied into bows.
+The same hallmarks of the killer were evident: a ransacked apartment, few valuables taken, and the victim strangled with her own underwear or scarves, which were tied into bows.

-The city was panic stricken and the situation prompted the drafting in of a top investigator to head the hunt for the Strangler.
+The city was panic stricken, and the situation prompted the drafting in of a top investigator to head the hunt for the Strangler.
 Massachusetts Attorney General Edward Brooke, the highest-ranking law enforcement officer in the state, began work on January 17, 1964, to bring the serial killer to book.
-There was pressure was on Brooke, the only African American attorney general in the country, to succeed where others had failed.
+There was pressure was on Brooke, the only Black attorney general in the country, to succeed where others had failed.

 In fact, the killer ended up being found by chance, not by the work of the police force.

 After a spell in prison for breaking and entering, DeSalvo went on to commit more serious crimes.
 He had broken into a woman’s apartment, tied her up on the bed, and held a knife to her throat before molesting her and running away.
 The victim gave the police a good description, one that matched his likeness sketch from his previous crimes.
 Shortly afterward, DeSalvo was arrested.
 After he had been picked out of an identity parade, DeSalvo admitted to robbing hundreds of apartments and carrying out a couple of rapes.